IDLab-org/indyscan/README.md

 - `indyscan-webapp` is web UI to browse and explore transaction data.
 - `indyscan-api` provides HTTP API to query transaction data.

-# Start locally in localhost
+# Start locally in localhost to explore the Candy-dev Network
-The easiest way to get started with indy.
-Follow [this](start) to startup locally Indypool with Indyscan attached out of the box.
+The easiest way to get started with candy.
+Follow [this](start) to startup locally Indyscan attached to the Candy-Dev ledger out of the box.

 # Start in AWS
 Second option is running in AWS.
 Follow [this](start-aws) to startup Indypool with Indyscan